 Detailed Medical History

 This is not a test, but any further tests and treatments would be based on your medical history.
-Therefore, a urologist would start with taking a detailed medical history to understand any pre-existing health conditions.
-The questions under medical history would be based on any injuries or surgeries you might have had, any ongoing or past medication, lifestyle choices, drug intake, smoking and drinking habits, or any other issue that might aid your doctor in eliminating or confirming ED.
+Therefore, a urologist would start by taking a detailed medical history to understand any pre-existing health conditions.
+The questions under medical history would be based on any injuries or surgeries you might have had, any ongoing or past medication, lifestyle choices, drug intake, smoking, and drinking habits, or any other issue that might aid your doctor in eliminating or confirming ED.

 For a fruitful experience, be honest with your urologist.

 A urologist would undertake a physical examination to look for any signs of any underlying diseases (Blood pressure, heart rate, etc.).
 The examination would also include a thorough examination of the genitals to understand the appearance, the level of sensitivity towards the touch, signs of prostate enlargement, abnormality in the size of the breasts, etc. The examination helps in identifying the physical reasons for ED by analyzing the signs through examination.

 Mental Health and Psychological Evaluation

 Your mental health is an important factor that contributes to your sexual life.
 To assess that your ED is not driven by psychological conditions or an unhealthy mental state, a psychological evaluation might be conducted.

 The evaluation would be done based on a questionnaire that would be built upon personal questions related to your life.
 The evaluation would be based on anxiety issues (performance or otherwise), stress levels, depression, type of relationships, sexual arousal, or other mental health disorders.
 These would help in identifying any psychological or emotional issues as causes of erectile dysfunction.